FREEHILL COMMUNITY CLUB, INC.

 In September 1993 the State of Tennessee placed a historic marker on Highway 53 identifying the entrance to this African American community and commemorating its uniqueness.
 Free Hill’s historic Rosenwald school was listed in the National Register of Historic Places in 1996.
 Folklorists also have conducted several research projects at Free Hill, documenting the community’s significant place within the folk life of the Upper Cumberland.

 Wali R. Kharif, Tennessee Technological University

 The Rosenwald School of the Free Hills community in Clay County, Tennessee was but one of 354 Rosenwald schools built, with only about 30 still standing.
 In the year 2000 the National Trust placed these schools on its list of 11 Most Endangered Historic Places.

 The Rosenwald Fund (also known as the Julius Rosenwald Fund) was established in 1917 by Julius Rosenwald and his family for “the well-being of mankind.”

-A Rosenwald School was the name informally applied to over five thousand schools, shops, and teachers' homes in the United States which were built primarily for the education of African Americans in the early twentieth century.
-The name originated with Julius Rosenwald, an American clothier who became part-owner and president of Sears, Roebuck and Company, and founder of The Rosenwald Fund, through which many of the schools and other philanthropic causes were funded.
+A Rosenwald School was the name informally applied to over five thousand schools, shops, and teachers’ homes in the United States, built primarily for the education of African Americans in the early twentieth century.
+The name originated with Julius Rosenwald, an American clothier who became part-owner and president of Sears, Roebuck and Company, and founder of The Rosenwald Fund.
+Many of the schools and other philanthropic causes were paid for through this fund.
 A requirement of grants for local matching funds resulted in community efforts which raised millions of dollars.